inet-framework/inet-tutorials/configurator/doc/step1.md

 ## The configuration

-In many scenarios, including including this one, the `IPv4NetworkConfigurator` module can properly configure the network using just the default settings.
+In many scenarios, including this one, the `IPv4NetworkConfigurator` module can properly configure the network using just the default settings.
 Thus, the configuration in omnetpp.ini for this step is basically empty: